-In this study we have tried to solve some of these difficulties, by performing the follow-up on women who had undergone an identical procedure by the same surgeon, with the time elapsed since the surgery being at least 10 years, long enough to evaluate the success of the procedure over time.
-In addition, the evaluation of the procedure’s success was based on several quantitative variables, in addition to the patient’s sense of satisfaction, in order to enable a correct analysis of the results.
+The purpose of this study was to determine whether vestibulectomy is an effective long-term treatment for vestibulodynia, based on the satisfaction rate of patients who have undergone the surgery.
+We performed a follow-up on women who had undergone identical procedures by the same surgeon at least 10 years earlier.
+The evaluation of the procedure’s success was based on several quantitative variables, in addition to the patient’s sense of satisfaction.

-Study Hypothesis

-Vestibulectomy is an effective treatment for vestibulodynia.

-The satisfaction rate of patients who have undergone vestibulectomy is high.

 Methods

-The Study Array
+Study array

-This is a retrospective follow-up study, with the research group defined by a medical problem at a point of time in the past, and the data collected pertains to the appearance of the problem from that time until now.
+This was a retrospective follow-up study, with the research group defined by a medical problem within a certain time frame in the past.
+The data collected pertain to the appearance of the problem from that time until the present.

-The Study Population
+Study population

-Women who have undergone vestibulectomy 10 years or more ago by the surgeon Prof. Jacob Bornstein.
+The study population included women who underwent vestibulectomy 10 years or more ago by the same surgeon, Prof. Jacob Bornstein.
+Eighty-five patient files were reviewed to mine the details needed to make contact.
+Afterwards, an Interior Ministry database was used to locate their addresses and contact information.
+In accordance with the requirements of the Helsinki Committee, the interviews were conducted in person and not by phone.
+Due to the long time that had passed since surgery, it became highly difficult to locate the patients, many of whom had changed their last names and places of residence.
+Only 50 patients (59%) were successfully located, and 32 of these (64%) were eventually interviewed for the study after having signed a consent form.
+Nine patients (18%) refused to be interviewed, 7 patients (14%) were not interviewed due to technical difficulties in scheduling an interview, and 2 patients (4%) did not remember undergoing such a procedure at all.

-The Study Variables
+Study variables

-Patient satisfaction, pain level, frequency of intercourse.

-The study variables were checked via a designated questionnaire used in previous studies on vestibulodynia, after adjustments to the current study by the researchers.
+The study variables were patient satisfaction, pain level, and frequency of intercourse.
+These were assessed via a designated questionnaire used in previous studies on vestibulodynia, after adjustments to the current study by the researchers.

-Statistical Methods
+Statistical methods

-Quantitative data are described through averages and standard deviation, mean and range.
-Qualitative data, through prevalence and percentage.
-Ordinal data was described as quantitative and/or qualitative variables, accordingly.
-Reduction in pain levels over time was tested through Paired sample test or Wilcoxon signed rank test.
+Quantitative data are described as averages and standard deviation or as mean and range.
+Qualitative data are described as prevalence and percentage.
+Ordinal data are described as quantitative and/or qualitative variables, accordingly.
+Reduction in pain levels over time was tested through a paired-sample test or a Wilcoxon signed-rank test.
 The choice between tests was based mostly on the gap distribution of the pain level between compared points in time.
-A significance value under 5% is considered statistically significant.
+A significance value less than 5% is considered statistically significant.

 Results

-Recruitment

-85 patient files were reviewed to mine the details needed to make contact.
-Afterwards, an Interior Ministry database was used to locate their addresses and contact information.
-In accordance with the requirements of the Helsinki committee, the interviews were conducted in person and not by phone.
-Due to the long time that had passed since the surgery it became highly difficult to locate the patients, who in the meantime had changed their last names and places of residence, and in practice only 50 of them (59%) were successfully located.
-32 of the patients located (64%) were indeed interviewed for the study eventually, after having signed a consent form.
-9 patients (18%) refused to be interviewed, 7 patients (14%) were not interviewed due to technical difficulties in scheduling an interview, and 2 patients (4%) didn’t remember undergoing such a procedure at all.

-Demographic Data
+Demographic data

-The patients recruited underwent the surgery in 1991-2003.
-The age of the patients at the time of the surgery was 20-31 years, and 24 on average.
-At the time the interview was conducted 27 women (84%) were in an ongoing relationship with a partner, with whom they have regular sexual relations.
-Of those who have no partner, none mentioned dyspareunia as a reason for the lack of partner.
+The 32 recruited patients underwent the surgery between the years 1991 and 2003.
+The age of patients at the time of surgery ranged from 20 to 31 years (average 24 years).
+At the time the interview was conducted, 27 women (84%) were in an ongoing relationship with a partner with whom they had regular sexual relations.
+Of those who had no partner, none mentioned dyspareunia as a reason for the lack of partner.

-Seeking Further Treatment After Surgery
+Seeking further treatment after surgery

-30 women (94%) needed no further treatment beyond vestibulectomy.
-The two women who had undergone further treatment noted that the surgery was partially helpful.
-The additional treatment included intra-muscular injections and topical creams.
-Another patient noted that she sought out a hypnotist, but did not undergo hypnosis therapy eventually.
+Thirty women (94%) needed no further treatment beyond vestibulectomy.
+The 2 women who had undergone further treatment noted that the surgery was partially helpful.
+The additional treatment included intramuscular injections and topical creams.
+Another patient noted that she sought out a hypnotist but ultimately did not undergo hypnosis therapy.

-Sexual Intercourse Following Surgery
+Sexual intercourse following surgery